Vyral/deana-watson/_posts/2020-02-03-the-advantages-of-preparing-your-home-for-sale-sooner-than-later.md

 {% include youtube.html %}

-Right around this time of year is when many in the armed services are notified of their Permanent Change of Station (PSC) moves.
+Right around this time of year is when many in the armed services are notified of their Permanent Change of Station (PCS) moves.
 Sometimes, people wait to contact us until a month before their move, while others wait all the way up until they’re practically on their way out of town.&nbsp;

 Today I’m offering some reasons why you should reach out to us sooner than later:&nbsp;